weihanglo/weihanglo.github.io/source/_posts/how-is-new-terminal-in-vs-code-so-fast.md

 ## Canvas to the Rescue

 After understand big concepts in 2D canvas.
-Let's dive into [the pull request][canvas-pull-request] that made canvas renderder.
+Let's dive into [the pull request][canvas-pull-request] that made canvas renderer.
 First, recap what they've done:

 1. Texture atlas (use `ImageBitmap`) for ASCII codes and ANSI 256 colors.
 Unicode characters and true-colored text would be drawn on the fly.
 2. Only render changes.
-To determine state changes, use custom `GridCache` to stoer previous state for comparisons with incoming changes.
+To determine state changes, use custom `GridCache` to store previous state for comparisons with incoming changes.
 3. Use four different render layers to separate concerns and reduce the whole canvas re-rendering.
 4. Remove skip-frame mechanism because new rendering performance is extremely fast.